dylburger/superset/CONTRIBUTING.md

 The latest documentation and tutorial are available [here](http://airbnb.io/superset).

-Contributing to the official documentation is fun and easy.
-All docs are found in the `docs/` subdirectory of the repository, and written in the [reStructuredText format](https://en.wikipedia.org/wiki/ReStructuredText) (.rst).
+Contributing to the official documentation is relatively easy, once you've setup your environment and done an edit end-to-end.
+The docs can be found in the `docs/` subdirectory of the repository, and are written in the [reStructuredText format](https://en.wikipedia.org/wiki/ReStructuredText) (.rst).
 If you've written Markdown before, you'll find the reStructuredText format familiar.